 Monday, Apr.
 30 at 7 pm: “Monarch Butterflies: Threats and What You Can Do to Help,” a talk given by David Wolfe, Director of Conservation Strategies at the Environmental Defense Fund.

 Tuesday, May 8 at 7 pm: “Reducing CO2 Pollution for Monarchs and Humans,” a talk given by Emily Northrop, Professor of Economics at Southwestern University.

-All three events will take place in the Georgetown Public Library.
+All four events will take place in the Georgetown Public Library.

 Flight Behavior is a brilliant and suspenseful novel set in present day Appalachia; a breathtaking parable of catastrophe and denial that explores how the complexities we inevitably encounter in life lead us to believe in our particular chosen truths.
 Kingsolver’s riveting story concerns a young wife and mother on a failing farm in rural Tennessee who experiences something she cannot explain, and her discovery energizes various competing factions, trapping her in the center of the conflict and ultimately opening up her world.

 Whose flight behavior does Kingsolver describe?
 Monarch butterflies!
 This connection makes this book a fascinating read to celebrate Earth Day 2018.
 The Georgetown Public Library has twelve copies of the book available to check out in print, and one copy of the audiobook as well.